changqings/k8s-webhook/README.md

-## k8s webhook template, you can use it by simply wirte logical code
+## k8s webhook template, you can use it by simply write logical code

 - need cert-manager generate tls cert/key